MicrosoftDocs/azure-stack-docs/azure-stack/operator/relnotearchive/known-issues.md

 ::: moniker-end

 ::: moniker range="<azs-1904"
-Known issues for this release are combined with the [release notes](release-notes.md)
+Known issues for this release are combined with the [archived release notes](release-notes.md)
 ::: moniker-end